Concurrency vs. Parallelism

 send is executed, execution continues with the fiber that was waiting on that channel.

 Here we are sending literal values, but the spawned fiber might compute this value by, for example, reading a file, or getting it from a socket.
 When this fiber will have to wait for I/O, other fibers will be able to continue executing code until I/O is ready, and finally when the value is ready and sent through the channel, the main fiber will receive it.
 For example:

 require "socket" channel = Channel(String).new spawn do server = TCPServer.new("0.0.0.0", 8080) socket = server.accept while line = socket.gets channel.send(line) end end spawn do while line = gets channel.send(line) end end 3.times do puts channel.receive end

 The above program spawns two fibers.
-The first one creates a TCPServer, accepts one connection and the read lines from there, sending them to the channel.
-There's a second fiber that reads lines from standard input.
-The main fibers reads the first 3 messages that are sent to the channel, either from the socket or stdin, and then the program exits.
+The first one creates a TCPServer, accepts one connection and reads lines from it, sending them to the channel.
+There's a second fiber reading lines from standard input.
+The main fiber reads the first 3 messages sent to the channel, either from the socket or stdin, then the program exits.
 The

 gets calls will block the fibers and tell the Event Loop to continue from there if data comes.